OpenST/ost-wallet-sdk-ios/README.md

 }
 ```

-### Setup the device
+### Set up the device

-After initialization, the setupDevice API should be called every time the app launches.
-It ensures that the current device is `registered` state before calling OST Platform APIs.<br/><br/>
+The `setupDevice` API should be called each time the application is launched to confirm that the current device is in the `registered` state and therefore able to call the OST Platform APIs.<br/><br/>
 **Parameters**<br/>
 &nbsp;_userId: OstKit user id provided by application server_<br/>
 &nbsp;_tokenId: Token id provided by appicationn server_<br/>